Digital marketing evangelist Avinash Kaushik says, “Most businesses are data-rich but lack information.”

 All KPIs start with strategy.
 Experienced business professionals will tell you which KPIs matter most, depending on your business and industry.
 When developing your marketing KPIs, the key consideration is always whether measuring them will actually assist business growth.

-You don’t need tones of KPIs, just the right ones!
+You don’t need tons of KPIs, just the right ones!